Treat

 Ready for real life

 The experience of OCD over the life span can be confusing and scary.
 You may notice that your past symptoms no longer bother you, but you have new fears and new compulsions that keep coming.
 When you have the owner’s manual for your OCD, you will begin to see every intrusive thought and every impulse to do compulsions as the same.
-It doesn’t matter if new fears evolve, you will have confidence that you can handle symptoms with ease.
+You’ll feel confident that OCD thoughts and urges are simply irrelevant, even if the content is weird or disturbing.